Harold Bauer: Career

-Harold Bauer was born in Kingston upon Thames; his father was a German violinist and his mother was English.
-He took up the study of the violin under the direction of his father and Adolf Pollitzer.
-He made his debut as a violinist in London in 1883, and for nine years toured England.
-In 1892, however, he went to Paris and studied the piano under Ignacy Jan Paderewski for a year, though still maintaining his interest in the violin.
-An anecdote reports that Paderewski jokingly told Bauer to concentrate on the piano because "You have such beautiful hair".
 In 1893, in Paris, he and Achille Rivarde premiered Frederick Delius's Violin Sonata in B major.

-During 1893-94 he travelled all through Russia accompanying the noted soprano Mademoiselle Nikita and giving piano recitals and concerts, after which he returned to Paris.
-Further recitals in the French capital brought him renown, and he almost immediately received engagements in France, Germany and Spain.
+During 1893–94, Bauer travelled all through Russia accompanying the noted soprano Mademoiselle Nikita and giving piano recitals and concerts, after which he returned to Paris.
+Further recitals in Paris brought him renown, and he almost immediately received engagements in France, Germany and Spain.
 His reputation was rapidly enhanced by these performances, and his field of operation extended through the Netherlands, Belgium, Switzerland, England, Scandinavia and the United States.

-In 1900, Harold Bauer made his debut in America with the Boston Symphony Orchestra, performing the U.S. premiere of Johannes Brahms' Piano Concerto No.1 in D minor.
-On 18 December 1908, he gave the world premiere performance of Claude Debussy's piano suite Children's Corner in Paris.
-After that he settled in the United States, and was a founder of the Beethoven Association.
+In 1900, Bauer made his debut in the U.S. with the Boston Symphony Orchestra, performing the US premiere of Johannes Brahms's Piano Concerto No.1 in D minor.
+On 18 December 1908, he gave the world-premiere performance of Claude Debussy's piano suite Children's Corner in Paris.
+After that, Bauer settled in the U.S., and was a founder of the Beethoven Association.

-Between 1915 and 1929 he recorded over 100 pieces for the Duo-Art and Ampico reproducing pianos, one of the most prolific virtuoso pianists in this medium of his era.
+Between 1915 and 1929, he recorded over 100 pieces for the Duo-Art and Ampico reproducing pianos, one of the most prolific virtuoso pianists in this medium of his era.